SuReLI/sureli_docker_images/README.md

 ## Running

+### Requirements

+You need to install `sshpass` (e.g. with `apt install sshpass`).
+This requirement isn't a strong one.
+If you prefer you can look into the script `sureli-docker.sh` and remove sshpass by for example adding your public key to the `authorized_keys` file in the docker image and commiting it.

+If you don't understand what I am talking about, install `sshpass`.

+### Launching script

 To run the docker just execute `./sureli-docker.sh`, which:
  - Runs the docker container
  - Exports port 8888 (Jupyter) and 6006 (Tensorflow Dashboard)